 Gather the data you wish to include in the data migration.
 Send it to your data migration expert.

-Standard Time frame1-4 weeks
+Standard Time frame

-Required Response Time2 weeks
+Required Response Time

 As you prepare your data for mapping, make note of each file you sent, what you named it, and how you produced the data (e.g. reports, export settings).
 This helps you when you have to repeat the process in Step 3 in order to send your data for the final migration.

 Your data might include

-- Database tables (converted to spreadsheets)
+Database tables (converted to spreadsheets)

-- Database reports (converted to spreadsheets)
+Database reports (converted to spreadsheets)

-- Event attendance information
+Event attendance information

-- Program usage history
+Program usage history

-- Volunteer time logs
+Volunteer time logs

-- Any other data you have in spreadsheets
+Any other data you have in spreadsheets

 Most databases store data in the form of tables, with rows and columns.
 In these tables, each row contains one “record”.
 A record can be anything from details about a person, to details about a donation, event, sale, etc. A record can be something as simple as an option in a drop-down menu.

-Multiple Tables Not AcceptableSpreadsheets with several tables containing different types of data arranged visually on a single worksheet, like this will not be accepted:
+Spreadsheets with several tables containing different types of data arranged visually on a single worksheet, like this will not be accepted:

 Each spreadsheet must be sent in a separate file.
 If a file contains more than one worksheet (multiple tabs), we will only address the worksheet that appears when the file is opened.

 We require your data be in one of the following file formats: .csv, .xls, .xlsx, or .txt (Tab delimited text files).

 Unacceptable File Formats

 Entire databases files (eg. .mdb, .accdb, .gds, .fp5, .fp6, etc.).
 You are responsible for extracting data from your existing systems and providing it to your data migration expert in one of the formats listed above.

-- Word processing documents (eg. .doc, .odt)
+Word processing documents (eg. .doc, .odt)

 If you are sending data from large softwares like Sales Force, Giftworks, or Income Manager, and you hope to stay within our 350 column limit, consider using the report functionality.
 You can select what data you would like to migrate to Sumac, without sending some of the data that the software might use internally.

 Data migration includes up to 350 columns of data.
 This takes into account all the columns of data in your spreadsheets, plus any new fields you wish to create in Custom records, Case Management, and Forms.
 While we can be flexible with this number, you maybe asked to reduce your data if we deem it to be excessive.